Fast, affordable Internet access for all.

 Lisa Gonzalez: Okay, right.
 Yeah.
 Let's talk about North Carolina.
 I'm curious about Pinetops and Wilson, but specifically Pinetops.
 Because this is a community that they expanded to the small community that really sort of started to blossom since they've had accessed to Greenlight.

 Christopher Mitchell: Right.
 Wilson has this municipal network in North Carolina.
-It's great, but they cannot go outside their county boundaries without incurring all of these terrible restrictions that the state has [no-glossary]passed[/no-glossary], specifically to stop Wilson from going outside of its county, even though it's electric department already serves in 4 other counties, and the FCC really went through this with a fine-tooth comb as to why these really are effectively a barrier to Wilson being able to expand.
+It's great, but they cannot go outside their county boundaries without incurring all of these terrible restrictions that the state has passed, specifically to stop Wilson from going outside of its county, even though it's electric department already serves in 4 other counties, and the FCC really went through this with a fine-tooth comb as to why these really are effectively a barrier to Wilson being able to expand.
 During that period where the FCC has struck down the North Carolina law, Wilson went outside of its county to bring service to Pinetops, this community of 1700 people, and as we learned today from the New York Times, a manufacturing facility that was built after Wilson brought fiber optics to, it to process potatoes.

 Lisa Gonzalez: Right.
 Now I think that they will allow them to continue to provide that service.